 I talk with so many working musicians who either don’t know how to improve their career or don’t feel comfortable fighting for it.
-If you are one of these people, what I’m about to share with you, pulled directly from my Music Biz Mastermind curriculum, may strike a nerve.
+If you are one of these people, what I’m about to share with you, pulled directly from my Music Biz Mastermind course, may strike a nerve.

 Assuming you have something valuable to offer, the most straightforward way to get gigs or clients is to offer your services to the right people, appropriately and consistently, over time.
 The problem for so many freelance musicians is their reluctance with the idea of selling their services and products.

 My dad was a life insurance salesperson who was only paid via commissions when he sold a policy.
 This is no different than the situation of most musicians who only make money when they get a gig!)

 My dad believed that life insurance enables a household provider to protect his family after he dies, and that buying a policy is an expression of selfless love.
 Through selling life insurance, my dad believed that he was helping people.
 He was on a sacred mission, educating parents, sharing in their struggles, and giving them peace and security in knowing they had done the right thing for the people they loved.

 He saw his job as a salesman to serve others, in alignment with his Christian faith, in accordance with his highest spiritual beliefs and principles.

 He also did it out of love and a deep sense of duty to provide for his family, including me and my three siblings.

 I came to respect and honor him for it, and so did his clients, many of whom have reached out to thank him forty years later for helping them do the right thing, saving them money, and protecting their families.
 Once I saw my dad through this lens, I came to appreciate sales in a different light.

 If you change the way you think about sales, you can change your income and your impact.
 In order to do this, you must do three things: